 I have for a long time and mainly still do view Gehenna as referring to the same thing as the Lake of Fire, but I'll get more into that later.

 Many radical KJV onliers continue to insist Gehenna and Hades must be the same thing if the KJV used the same term for both.
-Though frankly I suspect the Latin translations of The Bible are the origin of both being translated the same way, the Vulgate doesn't use an expected Latin equivalent of Hades (like Pluto or Orcus) but rather Inferus, related to a word for fire.
+Though frankly I suspect the Latin translations of The Bible are the origin of both being translated the same way, the Vulgate doesn't use an expected Latin equivalent of Hades (like Orcus or Dispater) but rather Inferus, related to a word for fire.

 Revelation 20 makes clear Hades is emptied and then thrown into the Lake of Fire before the New Heaven and New Earth are created and New Jerusalem descends.